tn3w/py_ntru/README.md

    Inside the Docker container, navigate to the `/workspace` directory and build the package as described in the [Building the Python Package](#build-the-python-package) section.

-## 📝 Usage
+## 📝 Direct Usage

 Once `py_ntru` is installed, you can use it in your Python scripts.
-Here is a basic example of how to use the library:
+Here is a basic example of how to use the basic library:

 ```python
 import py_ntru